Alientation/32-bit-Emulator/README.md

   * Added Disk memory with cache system
   * Added virtual memory - simulated in c++ but planning on porting over to a program ran on the emulator
   * Redesigned new logging system to be more compact and versatile
+  * Added simple profiler to assist with optimizing
   * Began documentation process and cleaning up the codebase

 ## Future Goals